-First, determine the values and goal of each program.
-Travel soccer at 9 or 10 isn’t a bad thing; but try to maintain some balance.
+O’Sullivan: Before sport specialization, determine the values and goal of each program.
+Travel soccer at 9 or 10 isn’t a bad thing, but try to maintain some balance.
 So, maybe play travel soccer in the fall and then rec basketball in the winter.
 Be careful to avoid becoming a “multi-sport specialist” where they are playing multiple travel sports at the same time.
 In a way we’ve lost that middle ground where a multi-sport athlete can find a good level of play.
 Everyone gets funneled into “the rec league that doesn’t care” or the ultra competitive teams.
 We end up losing a lot of athletes.

-Parents worry that their child must specialize early on, in order to play in high school.
+Q: Parents worry that their child must specialize early on in order to play in high school.
 Are they right?

 - science says DO NOT specialize early unless you are a female gymnast or figure skater because you are very likely to get injured and suffer overuse injuries.

-- science says that early specialization will more likely lead to burnout and maladaptive behaviors.
+- science says that early sport specialization will more likely lead to burnout and maladaptive behaviors.

-- playing multiple sports at young ages develops better all-around athleticism.
+- science says that playing multiple sports at young ages develops better all-around athleticism.

-That’s a great point.
-Should our school’s physical education programs to take a lead?
+Q: That’s a great point.
+Should our school’s physical education programs take a lead?
 How can schools encourage kids to stay active even if they are no longer on a team?

 Another problem is with the grading system for gym.
 Of course all of the elite athletes are going to get the best grades.
 One of the things that came from Naperville was looking at heart rate monitors to grade based on individual effort.
 Consider the 14-year-old girl who isn’t a fast runner.
 She might get a C grade.
 But if her heart rate is 90 beats per minute (BPM), then she’s really giving all her effort.
 And you can give her a grade based on her effort.
 It’s pretty powerful.
 You change the message you give that 14-year-old girl from “you’re the slowest runner in the class” to “you are really working hard.”
 And you change her perception of herself as an athlete.

-We hear from readers a lot about how to handle all the “drama” on sports team.
-Everyone wants their kid to be the star.”
+Q: We hear from readers a lot about how to handle all the “drama” on sports teams.
+Everyone wants their kid to be the star.
 How do you recommend parents handle situations like these?

-I founded this organization called the Changing The Game Project in 2012 to get the message out and the book was just a part of it.
-I travel and speak at schools, clubs, and conferences to get the message out about how do we create a player first environment in youth sports?
-Because when we do and we serve the needs, values and priorities of our kids, that’s when our kids not only stick with it and enjoy it but that is actually the path to raising elite athletes.
-I have a blog at Changingthegameproject.com that is growing everyday with over 2 million views.
+O’Sullivan: I founded this organization called the Changing The Game Project in 2012 to get the message out, and the book was just a part of it.
+I travel and speak at schools, clubs, and conferences to get the message out about how we can create a player first environment in youth sports.
+Because when we do and we serve the needs, values, and priorities of our kids, that’s when our kids not only stick with it and enjoy it but that is actually the path to raising elite athletes.
+I have a blog at Changingthegameproject.com that is growing everyday.
 So it’s a message that is really growing and resonating with parents and coaches.